cph/desktop-procedures/planning_releases.md

 #### Rationale

-Product Development is an activity that generates a tremendous amount of information.
+Product Development is an activity that generates information.
 Efforts to implement a domain yield new insights into that domain.
 Releases in response to feedback elicit new feedback.
-In addition to our understanding (and our customers' understanding) of their needs, markets and possibilities also constantly change.
+Customers' needs, our understanding of their needs, markets, and technical possibilities all constantly change.
 All these changes affect the payoff of a plan, meaning that the optimal path forward is always a moving target.

-At the same time, the process of _planning_ is our first opportunity to anticipate research and design needs or architectural constraints.
+At the same time, the _process of planning_ is our first opportunity to anticipate research and design needs or architectural constraints.
 And plans themselves allow us to synchronize work with other teams like Marketing and Support.

+###### Conclusion

 Our planning process should be characterized by transparency, [late-binding](reference/late_binding.md), and progressive definition.

 #### Goals

-Our planning process should maximize three things:
+Our planning process should maximize:

  1. Our access to information about our customers
  2. Our ability to change plans in response to new information